karanbirrandhawa/challenge-site/README.md

 # challenge-site

 This is the front-end repo for ChallengeHub.
-This repo was apart of our Hack for BattleHacks Toronto.
+Find the API built on top of the hapi nodejs framework [here](https://github.com/anthonyluu/challenge-api) This repo was apart of our Hack for BattleHacks Toronto.
 This consists of the front-end which was built with React.js